numaproj/numaflow/docs/sidecar-containers.md

 # Sidecar Containers

-Additional "[sidecar](https://kubernetes.io/docs/concepts/workloads/pods/#how-pods-manage-multiple-containers)" containers can be provided for `udf` and `udsink` vertices.
+Additional "[sidecar](https://kubernetes.io/docs/concepts/workloads/pods/#how-pods-manage-multiple-containers)" containers can be provided for `udf` and `sink` vertices. `source` vertices do not currently support sidecars.

 The following example shows how to add a sidecar container to a `udf` vertex.